MathiasReker/filepermissions/README.md

-# Make directory- and folderpermissions secure
+# Make directory- and filepermissions secure

 This module will change directory permissions to 755 and file permissions to 644.